Iowa Admin. Code r. 199-16.2

 (3) The acquisition from any person of any tangible or intangible property or service for a consideration in excess of the value thereof or the furnishing to any person of any tangible property or service for a consideration of less than the value thereof.
 "Value" in this instance is defined as the fair market price of the property or service under competitive market conditions and under arm's length conditions.

-(4) The furnishing of consideration to any person for the sale, installation, or use of appliances or equipment of one form of energy over another Employees who are paid a commission in lieu of salary for the initial sale of appliances are exempted.
+(4) The furnishing of consideration to any person for the sale, installation, or use of appliances or equipment of one form of energy over another.
+Employees who are paid a commission in lieu of salary for the initial sale of appliances are exempted.

 (5) The provision of free, or at less than cost or value, wiring, piping, appliances, or equipment to any person; provided that a utility, engaged in an appliance merchandising sales program, shall not be precluded from conducting legitimate closeouts of appliances, clearance sales, or sales of damaged or returned appliances.
-All items required by service rules of this board are exempted.
+All items required by service rules of this commission are exempted.

 (6) The provision of free, or at less than cost or value, installation, operation, repair, modification, or maintenance of appliances, equipment, wiring or piping to any person.
 This would not include services provided for the convenience and safety of customers such as gas leak testing, lighting of furnaces, etc.